coq/coq/doc/ltac2.md

   holes at runtime (type `Init.constr` as well).
 - "pattern", which parses Coq patterns and produces a pattern used for term matching (type `Init.pattern`).
+- "reference", which parses either a `QUALID` or `"&" IDENT`.
+Qualified names are globalized at internalization into the corresponding global reference, while `&id` is turned into `Std.VarRef id`.
+This produces at runtime a `Std.reference`.

 The following syntactic sugar is provided for two common cases.
 - `@id` is the same as ident:(id)